Building networks

 Creates a reference to a weight update model postsynapticvariable.

-While references of these types can be used interchangably in the same custom update, as long as all referenced variables have the same delays and belong to populations of the same size, per-synapse weight update model variables must be referenced with slightly different syntax:
+To match their initialisation, these times should be reset to a large negative number e.g. np.finfo(np.float32).min.
+While references to all these types of per-neuron variable can be used interchangably in the same custom update, as long as all referenced variables have the same delays and belong to populations of the same size, per-synapse weight update model variables must be referenced with slightly different syntax:

 pygenn.create_wu_var_ref(*args, **kwargs)